zainta/Harddrive-Library/README.md

      * e.g `5:::` means 5 days.
      * e.g `10::` means 10 hours.
      * e.g `1::2:30` means 1 day, 2 minutes, and 30 seconds.

+### Special Keywords
+In HDSL, there are some special keywords that can be used universally, but only under specific circumstances.
+ * The `force` keyword can be used prior to any path or bookmark anywhere a list of paths is valid (see syntax above).
+When used, it will cause the statement to no longer validate the path's existence.
+This allows, for example, explicit exclusion of files that do not yet exist but will in the future.